The Satire of Everyday Life: Martin Parr’s Critique of Consumerism and Class

 The Timeless Legacy of Martin Parr

-Parr’s work is a critique, but it’s also a reflection — a mirror held up to modern life, depicting us who we are in all our messy, contradictory, and sometimes ridiculous glory.
+As said, Parr’s work is a critique, but moreover a reflection — a mirror held up to modern life, depicting us who we are in all our messy, contradictory, and sometimes ridiculous glory.
 He doesn’t ask us to reject consumerism outright, nor does he present an idealised alternative.
-Instead, he simply asks us to look.
-To really look.
-And in doing so, to recognise the humour, the tragedy, and the sheer absurdity of it all.
+Instead, he simply asks us to look, and perhaps in doing so, we’ll recognise the humour, the tragedy, and the sheer absurdity of it all.

 S xoxo